How To Change Your Name in Oregon

 Adult Name Change Process

-Any Oregonian can file an application for a change of name with the circuit court of the county in Oregon where they live.
+Any Oregonian can file an application for a Change of Name or Sex with the circuit court of the county in Oregon where they live.
 Oregon's process is straightforward compared to other states.
+You can also request to change your gender marker during this process.

 You'll need to: